-CCTS Pilot and Collaborative Studies Program COMMUNITY ENGAGEMENT AND INTEGRATING SPECIAL POPULATIONS PILOT AWARDS Request for Proposals for FY 2021-2022
+CCTS Pilot and Collaborative Studies Program COMMUNITY ENGAGEMENT AND INTEGRATING SPECIAL POPULATIONS PILOT AWARDS Request for Proposals for FY 2022-2023

-Applications Due: Friday, December 4, 2020 by 11:59 PM
+Applications Due: Tuesday, November 30, 2021 by 11:59 PM

 The Ohio State University Center for Clinical and Translational Science (CCTS) Pilot and Collaborative Studies Program is pleased to announce a multi-track pilot RFP offered through the CCTS Community Engagement (CE) and Integrating Special Populations (ISP) Programs.
 All applications must be submitted through REDCap and uploaded as one, complete PDF.
 This initiative aims to facilitate projects that include collaborative teams of researchers and stakeholders.
 There are three tracks of awards for the pilot program.
 Projects can only be submitted for one track and must clearly indicate for which track the application is to be considered/reviewed.
-Please see below for details on each track. | Submit an application
+Please see below for details on each track.

-Track 1: Community Engagement Research Award - Contact: CE Program Manager (info below) Up to 2 awards with a maximum of \$20,000 per project
+Track 1: Community Engagement Research Award

+Up to 2 awards with a maximum of \$20,000 per project